-Please refer to the Annual Review 2015, page 56 for the overview of Directors and Officers.
+Please refer to the Annual Review 2016, page 60 for the overview of Directors and Officers

 1.1.1 Description of the issuer's operational group structure For the general organisation chart of Nestlé S.A., refer to page 26 of this document.
-The Group's Management structure is represented in the analysis by operating segments (refer to Note 3 of the Consolidated Financial Statements of the Nestlé Group 2015).
+The Group's Management structure is represented in the analysis by operating segments (refer to Note 3 of the Consolidated Financial Statements of the Nestlé Group 2016).

 1.1.2 All listed companies belonging to the issuer's group The registered offices of Nestlé S.A. are in Vevey and Cham (Switzerland).
 Nestlé S.A. shares are listed on the SIX Swiss Exchange in Switzerland (ISIN code: CH0038863350).
-At 31 December 2015, the market capitalization of Nestlé S.A. was CHF 229 946 933 000.
-For further information see also page 61 of the Annual Review 2015 and visit our website on www.nestle.com/investors.
+At 31 December 2016, the market capitalization of Nestlé S.A. was CHF 226 310 410 000.
+For further information see also page 65 of the Annual Review 2016 and visit our website on www.nestle.com/investors.

-Please refer to the Consolidated Financial Statements of the Nestlé Group 2015, page 140 for the list of the Companies of the Nestlé Group, joint arrangements and associates, with an indication of their company name, registered office, share capital, place of listing, securities' ISIN number, their market capitalisation and the Company's participation.
+Please refer to the Consolidated Financial Statements of the Nestlé Group 2016, page 144 for the list of companies of the Nestlé Group, joint arrangements and associates, with an indication of the company name, registered office, share capital, place of listing, securities' ISIN number, their market capitalisation and the Company's participation.